AlexanderSouthan/pyProtein/README.md

 [![codecov](https://codecov.io/gh/AlexanderSouthan/pyProtein/branch/master/graph/badge.svg?token=ZZ74G67EFQ)](https://codecov.io/gh/AlexanderSouthan/pyProtein)

 # pyProtein
-pyProtein does basic calculations on polypeptides/ proteins/enzymes, *e.g.* the isoelectric point similar to *e.g.* the "ExPASy Compute pI/Mw tool".
+pyProtein does basic calculations on polypeptides/proteins/enzymes.
 Methods are contained in class protein.
 Is intended to be included into scripts for automated calculations.

 Currently only calculations for compounds with amino acid residues (proteins/ enzymes/polypeptides) are supported (so no synthetic polymers).
 As an input,